Estate Planning Attorney in Orange County

 Do I Need a Will or Trust in California?

 Typically, a living trust will replace the need for a will.
-However, expect your attorney to suggest creating a pour-over will that can include any assets accidentally left out of the original trust.
+However, expect your estate oplanning attorney to suggest creating a pour-over will that can include any assets accidentally left out of the original trust.
 If you do not have a living trust, then a will needs to be created to outline how your assets will be dispersed.
-In addition, naming a power of attorney should be prioritized in the event that you become incapacitated.
+In addition, naming a power of attorney should be prioritized if you become incapacitated.
 A power of attorney will have the ability to make decisions on your behalf regarding finances and healthcare.

 A solid understanding of the differences between these documents can greatly aid in making informed decisions about your estate.
 For instance, a living trust allows for the private distribution of assets, avoiding the public nature of probate court.
 Meanwhile, a will can ensure that any residual or forgotten assets are covered.
-Consulting with an attorney to tailor these documents to your specific needs can enhance the effectiveness of your estate plan.
+Consulting with an estate planning attorney to tailor these documents to your specific needs can enhance the effectiveness of your estate plan.
+Choosing between a will and a trust may also be influenced by your family's needs, such as maintaining privacy or considering multi-generational planning.

 The Components of an Estate Plan